Sup2point0/Assort/Yu-Gi-Oh/archetypes/Soul.md

 </table>

 ### High-Level Synchro Monsters
-[Soul Swordsman](#Ritual-Monsters) and [Soul Dragon](#Ritual-Monsters) evolve into [Soul Shard Swordsman](../cards/monsters/synchro/Soul%20Shard%20Swordsman.md) and [Soul Shard Dragon](../cards/monsters/synchro/Soul%20Shard%20Dragon.md), Lv9 Synchro Tuners with significantly higher ATK and a far more dangerous disruptive effects.
+[Soul Swordsman](#Ritual-Monsters) and [Soul Dragon](#Ritual-Monsters) evolve into [Soul Shard Swordsman](../cards/monsters/synchro/Soul%20Shard%20Swordsman.md) and [Soul Shard Dragon](../cards/monsters/synchro/Soul%20Shard%20Dragon.md), Lv9 Synchro Tuners with significantly higher ATK and far more dangerous disruptive effects.

 They require their Ritual counterpart and any number of *Soul Shard* Monsters as Material – which could be 2 [Soul Shard](#Soul-Shard)s, 1 [Soul Fragment](#Soul-Shard), or even a Lv2 [Soul Shard Synchron](#Tuners) – and have the condition that they must first be Synchro Summoned with exactly those Materials, preventing them from being cheated out as easily.